O. Corbin Saleken (director, writer, producer, cinematographer, picture and sound editor, etc…)

 Jaime Naranjo (Oscar)

 Jaime makes his acting debut in The Dummy Factor alongside his brother Eduardo.
-Jaime has subsequently appeared in a VSB-UBC video production, buy does not think he’ll continue acting.
+Jaime has subsequently appeared in a VSB-UBC video production, but does not think he’ll continue acting.
 He’s more interested in playing soccer and bass guitar, and eating watermelon.

 Toni-Lynn Frederick (Sophie)